-The Housing Revenue Account (HRA) was estimated to make a surplus of £1.185m which was budgeted to be transferred to the Major Repairs Reserve (MRR) to support funding of the capital programme and HRA balances.
-The out-turn position is a surplus of £1.919m, this additional surplus has also been transferred to the Major Repairs Reserve.
+The Housing Revenue Account (HRA) was estimated to make a surplus of £799k which was budgeted to be transferred to the Major Repairs Reserve (MRR) to support funding of the capital programme, HRA balances and debt repayment.
+The outturn position is a surplus of £1.552m, this additional surplus has also been transferred to the Major Repairs Reserve to support future investment in the housing stock.